 If venison were treated like the delectable food it is from the moment a hunter shoots an animal to the time it reaches the dinner table, the resulting meal would be at least as good as beef or lamb.
 No one would drag a cleaned steer through mud or over dusty roads, wrap it in wax paper and freeze it for three years, then cook it to a charcoal lump and expect it to be a culinary delight.
-Why, then, do some people expect venison to be delicious when they do just that to it?
+Why, then, do some people expect deer recipes to be delicious when they do just that to it?

 It doesn’t take a lot of effort to care for venison correctly, but it must be done right for this lean meat to be pleasing to the palate.
 Field dress, skin and quarter venison as quickly as possible, then store meat on fresh, clean ice for several days if possible.
 Allowing a cleaned animal to hang in a cooler for several days in 35 to 40 degree temperatures is good for “aging” and tenderizing venison, too.

 I butcher my own animals, normally using the neck and forequarters for hamburger, jerky, roasting or stew.
 Ribs are good smoked or grilled.
 Hindquarters are boned for grilling.
 Tenderloins (outside and inside ones) are treated like savory beef filet mignon.

 Preparation for freezing is easy.
 Meat normally is frozen in family-size portions, first placed inside an air-tight plastic bag, and then wrapped in generous quantities of special freezer wrap.
 Mark on the outside of the package the cut of meat, the date, and how many people it will serve.

 Vacuum-sealing is an even better way of freezing venison.
 The electric units aren’t cheap, nor are the bags, but they are fast and easy to use, and freezer burning is greatly diminished.